-As I’ve mentioned, Wealthy Affiliate is the program that got me to eventually fire my boss after years of hard work.
+As I've mentioned, Wealthy Affiliate is the program that allowed me to quit my full-time job after years of hard work.

-If you are interested to know my story, here it is.
+If you are interested to know more about my humble story, here it is.

 I hope that I've given you the information you need to make an informed decision.